aptos-labs/developer-docs/docs/guides/state-sync.md

 Following these two steps together will ensure that your PFN fetches all data since genesis, and continues to synchronize without pruning any data.

-:::danger Archival nodes have ever-growing storage Running and maintaining archival nodes is likely to be expensive and slow as the amount of data being stored on the fullnode will grow unbounded.
+:::danger Archival nodes are deprecated
+Running and maintaining archival nodes is expensive and slow, as the amount of data being stored on the node will grow endlessly.
+As a result, archival nodes have officially been deprecated.
+If you wish to store and maintain the entire blockchain history, we recommend using an [Indexer](../indexer/indexer-landing.md).
 :::

 ## Security implications and data integrity